markmichon/markmichon.com/src/articles/variable-fonts-in-gatsby.md

 ---
 permalink: /variable-fonts-gatsby/
-date: '2019-08-29'
+date: "2019-08-29"
-title: 'Adding Variable Fonts to a Gatsby Site'
+title: "Adding Variable Fonts to a Gatsby Site"
-description: 'Using CSS-in-JS to manage variable fonts in a Gatsby site'
+description: "Using CSS-in-JS to manage variable fonts in a Gatsby site"
-templateEngineOverride: 'md'
+templateEngineOverride: "md"
 og: "variable-fonts-in-gatsby.jpg"
 ---

-  >This article was first published in 2019 and this site no longer runs on Gatsby.
+> This article was first published in 2019 and this site no longer runs on Gatsby.

-Variable fonts are a great way to add flexibility to a design, while _potentially_ also reducing the overhead of loading multiple variations of a typeface.
+Variable fonts are a great way to add flexibility to a design, while *potentially* also reducing the overhead of loading multiple variations of a typeface.
 If you're new to Gatsby, or haven't spent much time dealing with assets in webpack, it can be quite difficult to know where to begin.
 In this article we will go over the key techniques to get started.

 For an overview on variable font usage in general, take a look at [MDN's guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide).
 This site is using the increasingly popular [Inter](https://rsms.me/inter/) and [Source Serif Pro](https://github.com/adobe-fonts/source-serif-pro)'s variable version.